Uniswap/org-v1/src/pages/blog/011-year-in-review/index.md

 date: '2020-12-31'
 author: '🦄 '
 featuredImage: ./banner.jpg
-previewText: 'Sybil maps on-chain addresses to digital identities to maintain a list of delegates, all while avoiding pesky user signups, on-chain transactions, and manual record keeping'
+previewText: 'As 2020 comes to a close, we wanted to review some key accomplishments from the past 12 months and share some insight into our roadmap for the coming year.'
 ---

 ![](banner.jpg)

-As 2020 comes to a close, we wanted to review some key accomplishments from the past 12 months and share some insight into our roadmap for the coming year.
+2020 was a breakout year for the Uniswap protocol.
+As it comes to a close, we wanted to review some key accomplishments from the past 12 months and share some insight into our roadmap for the coming year.

 # 2020 Review:

-2020 was a breakout year for the Uniswap protocol.

 ### V2 launch introduces new primitives and efficiency gains: